neophob/StripInvaders/README.md

 ## Development Hints

 The main issue is the small ROM on arduino (<32kb) when using all libraries.
+Tested with Arduino v1.0.1.
+Do not use Arduino v1.0 as there are some nasty UDP errors (duplicate packages).

 ### EthernetBonjour
 * Also due to similar memory limitations, you can only vend up to 8 services running on your board.
 If you want to change this limitation, edit "NumMDNSServiceRecords" in EthernetBonjour.h (but note that the WIZnet chipset on the ethernet shield only supports 4 sockets anyway, one already taken up by the Bonjour library, so 8 services might be way too much anyway.
 Thus, you could also lower this constant to free up some memory).